 12. You’ll understand if you want to

 That isn’t the case.
 It wasn’t the case in school, and it isn’t the case now.
-The most important aspect of content writing is passing information to your audience.
-Sounding smart and filling up a page is not enough.
-The reader should be able to walk away from your blog and act upon the information you provided.
-It has to be useful.
+The most important aspect of blog writing is passing information to your audience.
+One of the mistakes to avoid while writing a blog is trying to sound unnecessarily smart or filling up a page with unrelated information.

 13. I got this

 If you take a few minutes to read Pamela Bump’s blog on HubSpot, you will see how she uses data to drive her point home.
 You aren’t a verified source of information just yet.
-Back yourself up with real data and figures.
+Back yourself up with accurate data and figures.

 14. This is my point, okay?

 Not adding enough roughage around your point can be a turn-off for many readers.
 Use examples and expand on your thoughts to allow the reader time and visual space in their minds to absorb your content.

 15. Too short, too long

-In general, don’t be too wordy or too brief.
+In general, don’t be too wordy or too brief when writing content or a blog.
 Ideally, an article should be over 1000 words, and this article says the optimum word count is 1600 words per post.

 16. Thou shalt not pilfer

 There is no harm in stating a fact or presenting information that someone else has put out there.
 We all know that copycatting isn’t cool.
-If you are going to use someone else’s hard work to bolster your content writing skills, the least you can do is give them credit for it.
+If you will use someone else’s hard work to bolster your content writing skills, the least you can do is give them credit for it.

-17. I’m done, send
+17. I’m done; send

 Check, double-check and then check again.
-If you don’t feel like reading your work a few times before sending it out there, how could you possibly expect someone else to read it?
+If you don’t feel like reading your work a few times before sending it out, how could you expect someone else to read it?

 18. On the other hand

 Then again, there is a limit; you don’t have to be the best every time.
 You have to DO your best and once you’ve proofread it a few times and are happy with it, let it go.
 You cannot always put out the perfect blog that breaks the internet.
-Once you are sure that it’s the best you have at the moment, go ahead and publish it.
+Once you are sure, it’s the best you have now, go ahead and publish it.

-19. I don’t really feel like writing
+19. I don’t feel like writing.

 The thing about information is that it is addictive.
 So what happens when you don’t get your info fixed on time?
 You look for it elsewhere.
 You don’t want your readers to forget about you.
 Make sure you blog regularly and consistently.